bmobley333/TurboApp/Text/Turbo/turbo.txt

       ps: '1cu4tsBeQg4l2czraYDjdVpn1zsIKPhYi5czbGf9ZeZg',
       sg: '190vk3Dcqdux_pFjuryvmMx2dWTnJyl23cZvTGhM3kgU',
       // Player-specific cs/kl will be handled dynamically via functions below
-      cs: '',
+      cs: '',  // this is equal to the old myCS and is the ID from the player's CS (loaded via doGet)
-      kl: ''  // this is equal to the old myKL and is the ID from the player's KL },
+      kl: ''  // this is equal to the old myKL and is the ID from the player's KL (loaded via doGet's call to fGetMyKlId) },
     docs: {
       cm: '1UuS-329gRi012k5nVtpmDltvrCO0yP04hjDIVoyoFwo',